Princess Aubergine: India

 In a tale from Karnataka titled "ರತ್ನಹಾರ" ("Ratnahāra"; English: "Necklace"), a beautiful maiden's ("sundari", in the original) parents arrange their daughter's marriage with a prince, but he lives with a "ಪ್ರಿಯಕರನನ್ನು" ("priyakaranannu").
 The woman sees the maiden as her rival and poisons the prince's mind against her, then befriends her out of interest, for she wants to discover the maiden's secret.
 The maiden has her life inside a necklace that is located in a lake.
 The woman retrieves the maiden's life necklace and wears it around her neck, causing her rival to fall into a death-like state, but removes it at night, which causes the maiden to return to life.
 Caught in this life and death cycle, the prince does not yet know of the truth and builds a burial palace the maiden in the forest.
 One day, he rides to the palace to pay his respects and finds a little boy with her, who says he is the maiden's son.
-Instructed by the boy, the prince goes to the woman'a palace with the baby to distract the woman and ask her if the boy can play with the necklace.
+Instructed by the boy, the prince goes to the woman's palace with the baby to distract the woman and ask her if the boy can play with the necklace.
 The woman is tricked into giving the baby boy the necklace, and both the prince and the boy return to the maiden's to return her the necklace.
 The maiden and the prince reunite.